Spies and Spycraft

 The modern intelligence world still uses most of the intelligence methods from the American Revolution but with more sophistication in its encryption.
 During the American Revolution they used dead drops where a message is left at a location and the intended agent comes and picks it up.
 Robert Hanson, the FBI agent who was spying for the Russians, left his messages under a wooden bridge in Vienna, Virginia.
 When he was caught in 2001, he reportedly used the dead drop twenty times.
 In the 1950’s a Russian spy in New York City used a hollowed out coin to hide messages.
 Modern British spies were alleged to have used an electronic rock as a receiver and transmitter of messages.
 Codes and ciphers are still being used today.
 We use them more then we realize.
 Your computer can encrypt your messages and banking transactions on line for you.

-John A. Nagy is an award winning author and a scholar in residence at Saint Francis University.
-He has been a consultant to Colonial Williamsburg and the University of Michigan on espionage.
-He is a founder and past President of the American Revolution Round Table of Philadelphia.
-He has appeared on radio and television such as the History Channel, C-SPAN, and local educational TV.
+John A. Nagy was an award-winning author and a scholar in residence at Saint Francis University.
+He served as a consultant to Colonial Williamsburg and the University of Michigan on espionage.
+He was a founder and past President of the American Revolution Round Table of Philadelphia.
+He appeared on radio and television such as the History Channel, C-SPAN, and local educational TV.
 He was the subject of two one-hour interviews on the Pennsylvania Cable Television Network.
 Podcasts of his talks are available at Youtube, Itunes, C-SPAN, Scientific American Magazine, and New York Military Affairs website.

 His books are Rebellion in the Ranks Mutinies of the American Revolution; Invisible Ink Spycraft of the American Revolution; Spies in the Continental Capital: Espionage Across Pennsylvania During the American Revolution; and Dr. Benjamin Church, Spy: A Case of Espionage on the Eve of the American Revolution.